netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 cluster.

-For example, the `apps.cpu` chart (in the **Applications** menu item), visualizes the CPU utilization of various application/services running on each of the nodes in your cluster.
-The **X Nodes** dropdown shows the hostnames of the Kubernetes nodes contributing to that chart, along with links to jump a single-node dashboard for further investigation.
+For example, the `apps.cpu` chart (in the **Applications** menu item), visualizes the CPU utilization of various applications/services running on each of the nodes in your cluster.
+The **X Nodes** dropdown shows which nodes contribute to the chart and links to jump a single-node dashboard for further investigation.

 ![Per-application monitoring in a Kubernetes cluster](https://user-images.githubusercontent.com/1153921/109042169-19c8fa00-768d-11eb-91a7-1a7afc41fea2.png)

-For example, the chart above shows a spike in the CPU utilization from `rabbitmq` every minute or so, along with a baseline CPU utilization of 10-15% for all known applications running on the cluster.
+For example, the chart above shows a spike in the CPU utilization from `rabbitmq` every minute or so, along with a baseline CPU utilization of 10-15% across the cluster.

 Read about the [Overview](https://learn.netdata.cloud/docs/cloud/visualize/overview) and some best practices on [viewing an overview of your infrastructure](/docs/visualize/overview-infrastructure.md) for details on using composite charts to